Table Of Content

 The brain and nervous system constantly receive input from the environment through our senses—sight, sound, touch, taste, and smell.
 This sensory information travels through complex networks of neurons, where it is filtered, interpreted, and integrated to create our perception of the world around us.

-The autonomic nervous system (ANS) plays a crucial role in regulating our body’s response to sensory input.
+The Autonomic Nervous System (ANS) plays a crucial role in regulating our body’s response to sensory input.
 The ANS is divided into two main branches:

 When the delicate balance between these two branches is disrupted, it can lead to a heightened stress response and difficulty processing sensory information.
 This is known as nervous system dysregulation and dysautonomia, and the most common presentation is an overactive sympathetic response.